Georgia (country): Declaration of independence

-Although short-lived, Democratic Republic of Georgia would continue to be an inspiration for modern day Georgia due to its legacy of democracy and pluralism.
+Although short-lived, the Democratic Republic of Georgia continues to be an inspiration for contemporary Georgia due to its legacy of democracy and pluralism.
+The legal and constitutional order of the first republic was considered highly progressive in its time and received international praise.
 DRG was one of the first countries in Europe to grant women the right to vote as enshrined in the Georgian constitution, which was "unusual in most European constitutions at the time".
 Several women of varying backgrounds were elected to the Georgian parliament.

 Soviet Socialist Republic

 In February 1921, during the Russian Civil War, the Red Army advanced into Georgia and brought the local Bolsheviks to power.
 The Georgian army was defeated, and the Social Democratic government fled the country.
 On 25 February 1921, the Red Army entered Tbilisi and established a government of workers' and peasants' soviets with Filipp Makharadze as acting head of state.
 Georgia was incorporated into what would soon become the Soviet Union.
 Soviet rule was firmly established only after local insurrections were defeated.
 Georgia would remain an unindustrialized periphery of the USSR until the first five-year plan (1928–1932), when it became a major centre for textile goods.

-The Bolshevik Red Army in Tbilisi on Soviet Occupation Day in 1921.